Italian style spaulders (also called “narrow spaulders”) from the late XV century.

-Based on armor of Kaspar of Frundsberg which is preserved in Kunsthistorisches Museum in Wien, Austria.
-Narrow spaulders consist of 3 narrow biceps plates, shoulder cup and long biceps plate which goes till elbow.
-This construction provides full covering of biceps.
-Each plate is fixed with another by rivets which have a small space around to make spaulders flexile and articulated.
-Also there’s a leather strap riveted from the inside of spaulders.
-It prevents any gap between steel plates.
+Our Narrow Spaulders are based on the armor of Kaspar of Frundsberg which is preserved in the Kunsthistorisches Museum in Wien, Austria.
+Our Narrow Spaulders consist of 3 narrow bicep plates, a shoulder cup and a long bicep plate which extends to the elbow.
+This construction provides full bicep coverage.
+Each plate is attached to the next lowest segment with rivets that whose holes are slightly enlarged in order to make the spaulders flexible and articulated.
+Additionally, a leather strap is riveted on the inside of spaulders which eliminates gaps between the steel plates.

-Narrow spaulders are equipped with leather points with holes.
-You can easely fix them to your pdded gambeson.
-Long biceps plate has two holes to fix the elbow caps or for additional fixation with gambeson.
-Spaulders are battle ready and can be used for the full contact medieval combat HMB or IMCF.
+Our Narrow Spaulders are equipped with leather points with holes so that they can be easily attached to arming points on your gambeson.
+The long bicep plate has two holes to attach elbow caps or as additional tie-on point with your gambeson.
+Narrow Spaulders are battle ready and can be used for full contact medieval combat in both HMB and IMCF rulesets.

-Please notice, that measurements should be with padding/gambeson.
+Please note, that measurements should be with padding/gambeson.